FV

 Frequently Asked Questions

-Which area is best to stay in Gothenburg?
+What are the best neighborhoods to stay in Gothenburg?

-How much does a good hotel cost in Gothenburg?
+How much does a hotel cost in Gothenburg?

-Is it safe to stay in Gothenburg's city centre?
+Is it better to stay in the city center of Gothenburg?